Stack-to-Pot Ratio (SPR)

-The 'Stack-to-Pot Ratio' (SPR) in poker is a mathematical concept used to guide betting decisions during a hand.
-It is calculated by dividing the size of the stack (the amount of money a player has left to bet) by the size of the pot.
+"Stack-to-Pot Ratio" (SPR) is a mathematical concept in poker used to guide betting decisions during a hand.
+It is calculated by dividing the size of the effective stack (the amount of money in the smallest stack involved in the hand) by the size of the pot.

 What is Stack-to-pot Ratio in Poker?

 In poker, the 'Stack-to-pot Ratio' (SPR) is a calculation used to help make decisions about how to play a hand.
-The SPR is determined by dividing the size of your stack (the amount of money you have left to bet) by the size of the pot.
+The SPR is determined by dividing the size of the smaller stack involved in the hand (the amount of money you have left to bet) by the size of the pot.

 What is Stack-to-pot Ratio?